 No GMO-100% grass-fed.
 No rain forests are cut down for these animals.

 Minimal plastic used and takes up a small space in your freezer.

 How do I eat a whole/half lamb in one go?
 I’m not a fricking lion!

 For those who, like me, are unfamiliar with buying wholesale meat until recently…relax.
 You don’t have to fly to the US and enter an eating competition to get into training for your order.
 Its actually very easy and convenient.
 The butcher cuts it into appropriate sizes, vacuum packages, labels it and freezes it ready for your collection.
 The meat lasts in your freezer for up to a year to be eaten at your leisure.
 The steaks and chops can be packaged in amounts suitable for your family requirements.
-In ones for Bridget Jones or those whose family has turned vegan on them but they still love meat.
-Two’s for carefree couple who will enjoy with a bottle of red wine and a healthy discussion about the days politics, threes, fours for the growing families etc. and ten’s for the Catholics amongst us.
 The List of joints I have given is just a recommendation any tweaks can be discussed with a quick phone call or pop in to the butchers in Ware.
 Which leads me to my next question….

 But I don’t like going into the butchers!!
 They are a bit stroppy and look at me weird when I don’t know what ‘cut’ I want or how lbs of each.
 What will it be like?